00casio/STEGO/README.md

 ```shell script
 tensorboard --logdir ../../output/logs
 ```
+after training checkpoints will be saved in output/checkpoints.
 ## Reconstruction of Predicted Vessels

 This section details the **Volume Reconstruction** process using a pre-trained Stego model.
 The goal is to reconstruct 3D volumes and evaluate segmentation performance with metrics like Dice and clDice.